Richard A. Chaifetz School of Business

 Minor Policies

 In addition to a chosen major, students may complete one or more minors in business.
-The requirements for the minors are listed below.
 Students are responsible for completing any prerequisites as required.
 A minimum 2.00 cumulative grade point average (GPA) is required in minor coursework.

-The School of Business does not allow the pass/fail option to any undergraduate student enrolled in business courses.
-In addition, business students may not take any course on a pass/fail basis if the course is used to fulfill degree requirements.
+The School of Business does not allow the Pass/No Pass option to any undergraduate student enrolled in business courses.
+In addition, business students may not take any course on a Pass/No Pass basis if the course is used to fulfill degree requirements.

 Probation